fubuloubu/ERC4626/README.md

 The `max*` methods are used to check for deposit/withdraw limits on vault capacity.
 These can be consumed off-chain for more user focused applications or on-chain for more on-chain aggregation/integration use cases.

-If implementors intend to support EOA account access directly, they should consider adding an additional function with the means to revert due to slippage loss since they are unable to revert if the output is undesirable.
+If implementors intend to support EOA account access directly, they should consider adding an additional function with the means to accomodate slippage loss or deposit/withdrawal limits, since their transaction will revert if the exact amount is not acheived.

 ## Backwards Compatibility